-1 The abbreviation for Escherichia coli, E. coli, is frequently used in this report.
+1 The abbreviation for Escherichia coli, E. coli, is frequently used in the report.

 114 witnesses, including residents of the town, local officials, senior civil servants, two former ministers of the environment, and the Premier.
-This report outlines my findings and recommendations for Part 1 of the Inquiry.
+The report summarized here outlines my findings and recommendations for Part 1 of the Inquiry.